 • One of the largest and most distinguished philosophy departments in the country.

-• The Department is ranked as one of the top-three UK philosophy departments in the 2008 Research Assessment Exercise.
+• The Department is ranked as one of the top-three UK philosophy departments in the 2014 Research Excellence framework for both the quality of our research and research power.

 • King's offers an exceptionally wide range of optional courses, covering all areas of the history of philosophy and contemporary philosophy.